 Working memory and reading

 Now, when you’re thinking about something other than what you are reading, then your working memory is occupied/overloaded with other thoughts (e.g., when you are daydreaming).
 Consequently, you’re not able to make connections within your knowledge base, because you’re thinking about something else.
 So, you might have read a complete page, but your brain is unable to process it in any meaningful way.

 Think of your attention as a spotlight on a stage, which directs and grabs your attention.
 You (mostly) only focus on what’s under the spotlight, although there is a lot of stuff going on outside the spotlight too.
-You end up focusing solely on the lead artist, because the spotlight is on them.
 However, that doesn’t mean you have completely shut out everything else that’s happening outside the spotlight.
 They’re there too; it’s just that you aren’t ‘involved’ with them to that degree.

 Similarly, when you’re reading, but your mind is not completely engaged with the book, then you fail to completely understand what you just read, as your spotlight is focused elsewhere.

 The brain is constantly bombarded with so much information from the outside world that it’s a surprise that more people don’t have killer headaches from the information overload.
 Fortunately, the human attentional system of the brain ensures that you only pay attention to the things you really need to.

 According to Daniel J. Levitin, a scientist and the author of “The Organized Mind”, the human attentional system is divided into 4 parts: central executive mode, mind-wandering mode, attentional filter and attentional switch.

 The more time you spend reading, the longer it remains a part of your environment.
 Consequently, the attentional filter gradually blocks out the book.
 This, in turn, means that your focus will need to be kept entirely by the central executive mind.
 This takes a significant amount of effort.